Nyhavn 31: Peter Christian Knudtzon

 The property was home to 14 residents in three households at the 1840 census.
 W. Holtmann, a senior clerk, resided on the ground floor with grocer Chr.
 Anton Jørgensen, grocer Hans Christian Huus and one maid.
 Peter Christian Knudtzon was now residing on the first floor with his wife L. Knudtzon, one male servant and one maid.
-P. S. Giessing, a broker, resided on the second floor with his wife C. C. Giessing, his son Søren Sommer Giessing, his niece Sophie Gotlibsen and one maid.
+Peter Severin Giessing, a broker (mægler; a son of pastor Rasmus Jørgen Giessing in Bogense), resided on the second floor with his wife Cathrine C. Giessing, his son Søren Sommer Giessing, his niece Sophie Gotlibsen and one maid.
+Back in 1834, Giessing and his wife had lived at Nyhavn 17.

+Knudtzon went bankrupt in the early 1840s.
+He therefore had to sell the property.
+A few years later, with capital from his brothers in Norway, he was able to construct the corner building at Nyhavn 47.
+His son Frederik Gotschalk Knudtzon (1843-1917) mentions the building in his memoirs.